Metz Cathedral: Crypt

-The crypt displays the Graouilly, a large figure of the mythical dragon which was said in legend to been slain by Saint Clement in about 1000 AD.
+The crypt displays the Graouilly, a large figure of the mythical dragon which was said in legend to have been slain by Saint Clement in about 1000 AD.
 It was carried in religious processions in Metz beginning the 13th century and was described by Rabelais after his stay in Metz in 1546–47.
 The body of the current Graouilly is made of canvas covering a metal frame is from the 19th century, while the head is wood from an 18th-century effigy of the creature.